ladybug-tools/spider/sandbox/build-well/README.md

 ## Features

-* Create simple 3D building models by adjusting a variety of numerical parameters
+* Create simple 3D object models by adjusting a variety of numerical parameters
 * Create a site context by adding, editing, saving or deleting simple forms to represent adjacent structures
-* Update building models by selecting parameters from menus
+* Update object models by selecting parameters from menus
 * Create text reports for the geometry
 * Adjust a variety of display settings
 * Every menu item is built on its own standalone, easy-peasy HTML file test case